QuaxelBrod/Vagrant_Chef/README.md

 Then add the chef_zero provisioner.
 I decided to put all chef files in a separate folder called chef.
 Just add a folder cookbooks in chef and put all your cookbooks there.
 I started with a simple HelloWorld example.

+## do some additional usefull magic
+There are many cookbooks around.
+Hopefully we do not need to download them and maintain them on out own.
+Think the chef server witch is simulated by chef solo should do all this stuff.
+Lets start
+### Add some tools (tools is all we need ;) )
+On the command line install bundler:
+`gem install bundler`
+With bundler you can setup project specific gems. gems are like librarys for ruby.
+So one can enssure that if someone checkout the project all you need is to run bundle install and all ruby libraries are up with the right version.

 ##License and Author

 Project was created by QuaxelBrod